-4 In the list of downloaded examples, click the chip manufacturer and browse to the specific evaluation board or starter kit you are using.

-- 5 Click the Open Project button. - 6 In the dialog box that appears, choose a destination folder for your project. - 7 The available example projects are displayed in the workspace window.
+- 4 In the list of installed example projects, click the chip manufacturer and browse to the specific evaluation board or starter kit you are using. - 5 Click the Open Project button. - 6 In the dialog box that appears, choose a destination folder for your project. - 7 The available example projects are displayed in the workspace window.
 Select one of the projects, and if it is not the active project (highlighted in bold), right-click it and choose Set As Active from the context menu. - 8 To view the project settings, select the project and choose Options from the context menu.
 Verify the settings for General Options>Target>Processor variant and Debugger>Setup>Driver.
 As for other settings, the project is set up to suit the target system you selected.

-For more information about the C-SPY options and how to configure C-SPY to interact with the target board, see Debugger options, page 61.
+For more information about the C-SPY options and how to configure C-SPY to interact with the target board, see the C-SPY® Debugging Guide for ARM.